 • After you’ve stated your needs, if you must rush off to deal with the emergency, do not hang up the phone so the dispatcher can still hear you in the background.

-• Remember that the average response time nationwide is NINE minutes.
+• Remember that the average response time nationwide is ELEVEN minutes.

 • The dispatcher might give you directions on what to do.
 Follow each step exactly.